-Each year hundred of thousands of seals are killed worldwide for their fur, mostly in Canada.
+Each year, hundreds of thousands of seals are killed worldwide for their fur, mostly in Canada.

 The seals who are hunted have lived less than a year.
 They are killed by being hit on their heads until their brains are crushed.
 It is also common for their skin to be ripped off while they are still alive.

 There are two officially accepted forms of killing seals: fire guns and wooden clubs.
 Most hunters prefer the clubs since fire guns may cause damage to the valued seal fur.
 Apart from the conventional wooden clubs, there is an instrument specifically devised for this called “hakapik”.
 Hakapiks are wooden clubs that are shaped like a hammer on one end and a metal hook on the other.
 The hammer is meant to break the seal’s skull while the other end is designed to hook on to the animal’s body to drag it over the ice.